 How Long Does It Take to Get New Zealand eTA from Germany?

 Applicants will receive the approved NZ eTA in PDF format through the provided email address.
-Once obtained, the New Zealand eTA will also electronically linked to the traveller’s passport.
+Once obtained, the New Zealand eTA will also be electronically linked to the traveller’s passport.

 A printed out copy of the NZ eTA should be presented to border officials during border control upon entering New Zealand.